asyncgui/asyncgui/sphinx/usage.rst

 We successfully achieved the best of both worlds; our API doesn't occupy a thread, and the user side code is as readable as the :func:`time.sleep` example.

 However, there's one more thing to address: :ref:`dealing-with-cancellation`.
-It is not strictly necessary in this case because ``AsyncEvent`` handles it to a certain extent, but it's better to handle it within ``sleep`` itself to cover some edge cases.
+It is not strictly necessary in this case because ``ExclusiveEvent`` handles it to a certain extent, but it's better to handle it within ``sleep`` itself to cover some edge cases.

 .. code-block::